 In addition, the USA and several other basketball teams will wear jerseys made with recycled plastic fabrics—each contains the equivalent of 22 bottles.
 Nike says the jerseys are the lightest they have ever made.
 The USA team’s shorts are also made with lightweight recycled polyester and weigh in at only five ounces each.

 This year’s USA track uniforms have drawn a great deal of media attention regarding sustainability and design.
 The sleek, full-length bodysuit is made with the equivalent of 13 recycled plastic bottles, and Nike says it can shave up to 0.023 seconds over 100 meters compared to its previous track uniform.
 The company conducted more than 1,000 hours of wind tunnel testing to create a comfortable, aerodynamic uniform to reduce drag—made primarily from recycled plastics.

-In addition to uniforms, the organizers have turned to innovations in plastics and design to help reduce the environmental impact of the new buildings for the Games.
+In addition to uniforms, the organizers have turned to innovations in plastics and design to help support the zero waste policy and reduce the environmental impact of the new buildings for the Games.
 For example, some of the structures can be dismantled and reused.
 The building that houses the Olympic basketball court uses scaffolding and a polyvinyl chloride (PVC) plastic membrane.
 The structure can be dismantled, transported, and reassembled at another location after the Games are over.

 A zero waste policy.
 Uniforms made with recycled plastics.
 Reusable buildings.
 Looks like this year’s Games are inspiring for more than the athletics.